atimpone/aws-foundation-journey/1-dev-environments/2-1-create-master-aws-account.md

 ### Select a Support Plan

 On the Select a Support Plan page, choose one of the available support plans.
-Since your organization is going to be using AWS for formal development and eventually production purposes, we recommend that you start by selecting “Developer” support.
+Since your organization is going to be using AWS for formal development and eventually production purposes, we recommend that you start by selecting at least “Developer” support.

-Before you transition any applications or data services to production, we strongly recommend upgrading to Business support.
+Before you transition any applications or data services to production, it's strongly recommended that you upgrade to "Business" support.

-Once you are preparing to host business critical workloads and data in the cloud, you should consider upgrading to Enterprise support levels.
+Once you are preparing to host business critical workloads and data in the cloud, you should consider upgrading to "Enterprise" support levels.

 See [AWS Support Plans](https://aws.amazon.com/premiumsupport/plans/) for a description of features and benefits of each level of support.